polong-lin/getdata-002/README.md

 - the first output, "dataoutput.txt" contains all the means and standard deviations for all features collected by the hardware
   - it will also contain the subject id and the activity they were performing during the measurement

-- the second output, "tidydata.txt", contains only the feature means, grouped by Subject and Activity performed.
+- the second output, "tidydata.txt", contains the average of each variable for each activity and each subject.

 Both outputs are written to the working directory.